-For all the excitement about the medicinal benefits of cannabis, for all the scientific research concerning cannabinoids in general and CBD oil in particular, now is the time for heightened awareness - now is not the time to enjoy a natural high from marijuana - because it is crucial to separate fact from fiction, regarding cannabis-related products and services.
+For all the excitement about the medicinal benefits of cannabis, for all the scientific research concerning cannabinoids in general and Cannabidiol (CBD) oil in particular, now is the time for heightened awareness - now is not the time to enjoy a natural high from marijuana - because it is crucial to separate fact from fiction, regarding cannabis-related products and services.

 Clarity of ingredients is as important to this discussion as clear thinking is to how we discuss the use of CBD oil.
 Clarity is important, period. because cannabis can improve health and wellness.